In this post I’ll look at:

 If the thought of saving a fair amount of time and hassle appeals to you, then I recommend investigating the template internet legal forms at findlegalforms.com:

 - the agreements come customised for the USA (by particular states), Canada, the UK, Australia or India (country can be selected at the top right of the header to their website); and

-- they are very resonably priced, given the time they save.
+- they are very reasonably priced, given the time they save.

 © Tom McEwin